Drug and Alcohol Addiction Statistics in the United States

 High-risk drinking rates are higher among ethnic minorities, too, particularly Native Americans and Hispanics.14 About 27% of Native American women and almost 20% of Black women report being daily heavy drinkers.14

 - In 2007, an estimated 76 million adult children of alcoholics lived in the United States.15

 - In 2012, more than 10% of U.S. children lived with a parent with alcohol problems.1

-How Alcohol Abuse Affects Your Health?
+How Alcohol Addiction Affects Your Health?

-The health problems related to alcohol abuse and alcoholism vary, but they are of great concern because of their severity.
+The health problems related to alcohol addiction and alcoholism vary, but they are of great concern because of their severity.
 For example, a Harvard School of Public Health study showed that having 2 or more drinks a day increases the risk of developing breast cancer.20 Heavy alcohol use directly affects brain function and has been shown to induce mental disorders such as mood, anxiety, psychotic, sleep, and dementia disorders.21

 In addition to mood and behavior changes, alcohol can affect thought, memory, and coordination.
 Excessive alcohol use can affect other organs such as the heart, liver, and pancreas, contributing to cardiomyopathy, irregular heartbeat, stroke, and high blood pressure.

 - Liver cirrhosis can occur from heavy drinking as can alcohol hepatitis and liver fibrosis.